Skip to content

 • Success rate: 95% complete within deadline

-Bulk processes only show: “Monthly onboarding completed or not”
+Compare that to bulk processes - they only show: “Monthly onboarding completed or not.”
+Not very helpful.

 When bulk operations make sense

-Some tasks within a unit process can be bulk:
+Don’t get me wrong - some tasks within a unit process can absolutely be bulk:

 • “Send welcome email to all attendees”